Home

 Same as round one, except try to roll 2’s.
 Continue each round by trying to roll 3’s, 4’s, etc. After you have done six rounds, which are as high as the dice will go, you have completed one game.
 Wasn’t that fun?
 How many games you play depends on how much time you have.

 For our monthly game, we usually play about 2 games.
+Another group I am in does three complete games each time we get together!

 The winners!